waku-org/docs.waku.org/docs/guides/run-nwaku-node.md

 Nwaku (formerly `nim-waku`) is a lightweight and robust Nim client for running a Waku node, equipped with tools to monitor and maintain a running node.
 Nwaku is highly configurable, enabling operators to select the [protocols](/overview/concepts/protocols) they want to support based on their needs, motivations, and available resources.

 This guide provides detailed steps to build, configure, and connect a `nwaku` node to the Waku Network.
-It also covers using existing tools to monitor and maintain the node.
+It also includes interacting with the node and finding its addresses.

 :::info
 Nwaku can be built and run on Linux and macOS, while Windows support is currently experimental.